vuongducphuong/documentation/content/applications/sales/sales/products_prices/loyalty_discount.rst

 - :guilabel:`Available On`: Select the app(s) on which the program is available.
 - :guilabel:`Website`: Select the website(s) on which the program is available.
 Leave this field blank to make it available on all websites.
-- :guilabel:`Point of Sale`: Select the point(s) of sale at which the program is available.
-Leave this field blank to make it available at all :abbr:`PoS (Point of Sale)`.
+- :guilabel:`Điểm bán hàng`: Select the point(s) of sale at which the program is available.
+Leave this field blank to make it available at all :abbr:`PoS (Điểm bán hàng)`.

 .. image:: loyalty_discount/price-programs.png
    :align: center